joshgerdes/jekyll-uno/_posts/2021-12-11-cloud-adoption-framework-for-azure.md

   Examine your workloads through the lenses of resiliency, cost, DevOps practices, security and scalability.
 * [Best practices source code](https://github.com/microsoft/CloudAdoptionFramework/tree/master/manage/Automation-Best-Practices)
 * [Operations management workbook](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/manage/opsmanagementworkbook.xlsx)

+> The [Microsoft Cloud Adoption Framework ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ "Microsoft Cloud Adoption Framework for Azure")page has everything listed above and more!
+If you are serious about Cloud Adoption, then the reading through the official documentation not only gives you better context to the resources linked to in this page, but gives you more ways to think about potential opportunities to help with your Cloud adoption!